julieeckstrom/julieeckstrom.github.io/_projects/hri-communication.markdown

 <h2 class="first">Challenge</h2>

 Discover visual indicators that make people comfortable and safe around a robot.
 Bossa Nova uses a robot to collect data in an environment that anyone can be in: a big box retail store.
-From <a href="">HRI research</a> we knew the robot needed to communicate a few pieces of information to make it appear predictable and mindful.
+From <a href="../projects/hri-research.html">HRI research</a> we knew the robot needed to communicate a few pieces of information to make it appear predictable and mindful.
 This work describes the search for those pieces of information and patterns.

 ## Natural non-verbal communication